Military Auto Relocation: The Complete PCS Vehicle Shipping Guide

 1. Get Multiple Quotes Early

 Most private carriers offer door-to-door service, but military bases have strict access controls.
-A massive car carrier truck usually cannot enter the base housing area.
-You will likely need to meet the driver at a large parking lot just outside the main gate (such as a Visitor Center or a nearby shopping plaza).
+A large car carrier truck usually cannot enter base housing areas.
+You will likely need to meet the driver at a large parking lot just outside the main gate — such as a Visitor Center or nearby shopping plaza.
 Communicate this with your driver in advance.

 3. Prepare the Vehicle for Transport

-- Wash the Exterior: A dirty car hides scratches.
-A clean car ensures the inspection report (Bill of Lading) is accurate.
+- Wash the Exterior: A clean car ensures the Bill of Lading inspection is accurate.

 - Remove Personal Items: By law, carriers are licensed to haul vehicles, not household goods.
-Anything left in the car is not insured and may be confiscated.
+Anything left in the car is not insured.

-- Remove Toll Tags: Take out your EZ-Pass or SunPass to avoid being charged tolls as the truck drives through various states.
+- Remove Toll Tags: Take out your E-ZPass or SunPass to avoid being charged as the truck passes through toll booths.

 Shipping a Second Vehicle Overseas

-One of the most common reasons military families use private transport is to move a second car to an overseas duty station.
-While the military pays for one, paying to ship a second SUV or truck to Germany or Japan can cost thousands of dollars.
+One of the most common reasons military families use private transport is moving a second car to an overseas duty station.
+Before booking, consider:

-- Vehicle Specs: Does your American truck fit on narrow European roads?
+- Vehicle Specs: Does your American truck fit on narrow European roads and in European parking structures?

-- Homologation: Will you need to modify the lights or emissions to meet local laws?
+- Homologation: Will you need to modify lights or emissions systems to meet local laws?

-- Resale Value: Sometimes it is more financially sound to sell the second car in the US and buy a "beater" at your new duty station.
+- Resale Value: Sometimes it is more financially sound to sell the second car in the US and buy a local vehicle at your new duty station.

-If you decide to ship, we can connect you with international shipping experts who handle customs clearance and port logistics.
+If you decide to ship, we connect you with international shipping experts who handle customs clearance and port logistics end-to-end.

 Documentation You Will Need